Choosing A Real Estate Firm To Work For

 Does it promote service, high production or high professionalism?
 The TV commercials and magazine ads will give you an idea of the focus of the company you are investigating.

-Pemberton Holmes Ltd. maintains a high standard of office equipment, décor and branding (in our opinion!)
+Pemberton Holmes Ltd. maintains a high standard of branding as well as up to date office equipment and décor (in our opinion!)

 Training Provided By The Company